geremih/xcljb/README.md

 ## Usage

 Since Java does not have access to Unix domain socket, one would have to either make the X server listen on a TCP port, or connect an existing Unix domain socket to a TCP port.
 There are several ways of achieving the latter, one of which is by using [socat](http://www.dest-unreach.org/socat/).
-If your display is on screen 0 (by looking at the `DISPLAY` environment variable), you can create a listening TCP socket at localhost on port 6000 by running the following command:
+If your X server is running on display 0 (by looking at the `DISPLAY` environment variable, of form "[host]:[display].[screen]"), you can create a listening TCP socket at localhost on port 6000 by running the following command:

     socat TCP-LISTEN:6000,fork,bind=localhost UNIX-CONNECT:/tmp/.X11-unix/X0